asish012/aws-solution-architect-associate/class-notes-cloudguru/m9-01-applications.md

 SWF helps to coordinate task across distributed application components.
 It helps developers build, run, and scale background jobs that have parallel or sequential steps.
 Jobs represent invocations of various processing steps by executable code, web service calls, human actions, and scripts.

 **Two components of SWF**
+- Workflow Starter: An application that initiates a workflow. i.e. website when placing an order, or mobile app searching train schedule.
+- Decider: Program that controls the coordination of tasks (i.e. their ordering, concurrency, and scheduling according to the application logic).
 - Worker: Programs that interact with Amazon SWF to get tasks, process them, and return the results.
-- Decider: Program that controls the coordination of tasks (i.e. their ordering, concurrency, and scheduling according to the application logic).

 **SWF vs SQS**
 * SWF is a task-oriented API